 Managing Medicaid in Colorado

 The Department of Health Care Policy and Financing (HCPF) administers Health First Colorado (Colorado’s Medicaid program).
 Health First Colorado provides physical, dental, and mental health benefits to qualifying adults and pregnant women as well as children under 18 through the Child Health Plan Plus (CHP+).
-To help facilitate these benefits, HCPF divided the state into regions and designated organizations in each called Regional Accountable Entities (RAE) to help patients navigate the system and access services.
+To help facilitate these benefits, HCPF divided the state into regions and designated organizations in each called Regional Accountable Entities (RAEs) to help patients navigate the system and access services.
 Additionally, some members opt to enroll in Managed Care Organizations (MCO).
 HCPF and the health plans who act as MCOs or RAEs submit claims for Medicaid members to the CO APCD each month.

 When considering Medicaid submissions, CIVHC employs the same methodology as when calculating lines of business within commercial “payer families.”
 The MCOs and RAEs are considered submitters to the CO APCD while Medicaid is the overarching payer.